Skip to content

 • ✅ Blank required fields

-How to Set Up Data Validation in Google Sheets
+How to Set Up Data Validation

 Example: Validating Employee ID column